mbrubeck/fast-rust/src/010-intro.md

 It's important to know what you are really trying to optimize so you can choose the right measuments and benchmarks to guide your work.

-## What this book isn't for
+## What this book isn't

 I called this book *Writing Fast Rust Programs* because it's for people who are trying to do just that.
 However, it can’t teach you everything you need to reach that goal.
-It will focus on the performance impact of specific Rust language and library features, so you can avoid needless overhead from using them the wrong way.  (*Not Writing Terribly Slow Rust Programs* might be a more accurate but less catchy title.)
+Mostly it will teach about the performance impact of specific Rust language and library features, so you can avoid needless overhead from using them the wrong way.  (*Not Writing Terribly Slow Rust Programs* might be a more accurate but less catchy title.)

 If you want to write the *most efficient program in the world* to solve a given problem, you'll need more than just a solid understanding of your